-Un-Proclaimed Provisions of the MNRF Policies and Procedures for the Conservation Ontario Guidelines for CA Fee Conservation Authorities Act Charging of Conservation Authority Fees Administration Policies for Plan Review and (Section 21.2) (1997) Permitting services referred to in subsection (2).
-Amount of fee (5) The amount of a fee charged by an authority for a program or service it provides shall be, (a) the amount prescribed by the regulations; or (b) if no amount is prescribed, the amount determined by the authority. forests/recreational land owned by others, technical studies) - Community relations / information / education services (e.g., tours, presentations, workshops, demonstrations, special events) - Sale of products (e.g. reports, maps, photographs) - Any services under other legislation (e.g., EPA, LRIA, PLA) authorized under agreement with the lead ministry This is provided the service is not supported through provincial grant funding.
+Un-Proclaimed Provisions of the Conservation Authorities Act (Section 21.2) MNRF Policies and Procedures for the Charging of Conservation Authority Fees (1997) Conservation Ontario Guidelines for CA Fee Administration Policies for Plan Review and Permitting services referred to in subsection (2).
+Amount of fee (5) The amount of a fee charged by an authority for a program or service it provides shall be, (a) the amount prescribed by the regulations; or (b) if no amount is prescribed, the amount determined by the authority. forests/recreational land owned by others, technical studies) Community relations / information / education services (e.g., tours, presentations, workshops, demonstrations, special events) Sale of products (e.g. reports, maps, photographs) Any services under other legislation (e.g., EPA, LRIA, PLA) authorized under agreement with the lead ministry This is provided the service is not supported through provincial grant funding.
 5.4 Conservation Authority fees should be determined in such a manner as to not deter applicants from receiving due process.
-Conservation authority Fee schedule 5.2 Each CA must develop written policy on Eligible direct costs applied to a CA's fee fee policies and fee (6) Every authority shall prepare a fee administrative guideline, which schedule should be specified in the CA fee schedules for planning and maintain a fee schedule that includes: administrative policy.
-Eligible direct costs for and regulations services sets out, - A fees schedule the plan review and regulations program could and programs (a) the list of programs and services that it provides and in respect of which it charges a fee; and (b) the amount of the fee charged for each program or service or the manner in which the fee is determined.
-A process for public notification about the establishment of or any proposed changes to any fee schedule A clearly defined review and revision process An process for appeals for fee structures proposed or in place 5.3 Fees for planning services should be designed/administered in conjunction with the appropriate planning authorities, in include: - Staff salary, training and overhead (pension contributions, benefits, CPP, EI, vacation, professional memberships, staff adjustments, etc.) for planning and regulations staff - Appropriate percentage of salary and overhead for staff/consultants that support the plan review and regulations function (e.g. administration, geomatics (GIS) and information technology, engineering,
+Conservation authority fee policies and fee schedules for planning and regulations services and programs Fee schedule (6) Every authority shall prepare and maintain a fee schedule that sets out, (a) the list of programs and services that it provides and in respect of which it charges a fee; and (b) the amount of the fee charged for each program or service or the manner in which the fee is determined.
+5.2 Each CA must develop written policy on a fee administrative guideline, which includes: A fees schedule A process for public notification about the establishment of or any proposed changes to any fee schedule A clearly defined review and revision process An process for appeals for fee structures proposed or in place 5.3 Fees for planning services should be designed/administered in conjunction with the appropriate planning authorities, in Eligible direct costs applied to a CA's fee schedule should be specified in the CA fee administrative policy.
+Eligible direct costs for the plan review and regulations program could include: Staff salary, training and overhead (pension contributions, benefits, CPP, El, vacation, professional memberships, staff adjustments, etc.) for planning and regulations staff Appropriate percentage of salary and overhead for staff/consultants that support the plan review and regulations function (e.g. administration, geomatics (GIS) and information technology, engineering,